 A reality check is a habit of questioning your environment to distinguish dreams from reality.
 Try these reality checks during the day:

-- Look at a clock – Time may appear distorted or changing.
+- Look at a clock: Time usually appears distorted or keeps changing in dreams.

 Write down your dreams every morning.
 This helps improve dream recall and allows you to identify recurring dream signs that can trigger lucidity.